-James Poterba is the Mitsui Professor of Economics.
+James Poterba is the Mitsui Professor of Economics at MIT and a faculty affiliate of the Finance Group at the MIT Sloan School of Mangement.
 He is also the President of the National Bureau of Economic Research, a non-profit research organization with over 1300 affiliated economists.
-He is the President of the Eastern Economic Association, and has served as president of the National Tax Association, vice president of the American Economic Association, and as a director of the American Finance Association.
+He has served as President of the Eastern Economic Association and the National Tax Association, as vice president of the American Economic Association, and as a director of the American Finance Association.
 He is a Fellow of the American Academy of Arts and Sciences and the Econometric Society.

 Dr. Poterba's research focuses on how taxation affects the economic decisions of households and firms.
 His recent work has emphasized the effect of taxation on the financial behavior of households, particularly their saving and portfolio decisions.
 He has been especially interested in the analysis of tax-deferred retirement saving programs such as 401(k) plans and in the role of annuities in financing retirement consumption.